 Dr Martin Fisher

 Julia joined the Oryx team in 2017, eager to combine her experience in scholarly publishing with her passion for biodiversity conservation.
-Before taking up her current position, she worked with online editorial workflow systems at Cambridge University Press for a decade, having previously gained broad experience in books and journals publishing and trade in Berlin.
+Before taking up her current position, she worked with a variety of journals at Cambridge University Press, having previously gained experience in books and journals publishing and trade in Berlin.
 Prior to pursuing a career in academic publishing, Julia completed her degree in biology, with a special focus on zoology, ecology and behavioural physiology, at the universities of Jena and Leipzig in Germany.